-The urban planning discipline provides a description of the regulatory and governance strategy and lessons learned to reviewing, approving, and permitting the EcoBlock model in cities.
-As the project develops, we will demonstrate the ways in which common or available planning, building, and public works tools and strategies can be applied to facilitate the consideration of EcoBlock projects.
-Recommendations will be structured by department type, allowing the consolidation and focus on tools and codes specific to each municipal function.
+The urban planning discipline provides a pathway for reviewing, approving, and permitting the EcoBlock model in cities.
+Through the pilot EcoBlock, we aimed to demonstrate how common or available planning, building, and public works tools and strategies can be applied to facilitate the implementation of EcoBlock projects.
+Recommendations focus on regulatory and governance tools and codes specific to each municipal function.
 This work is specific to the laws and standards used in California, but the principles can be applied outside of California as well.

 Planning Context: General Plan